HealthInnovationEast/ExpansionHunter/docs/usage.md

 This will result in no BAM/CRAM in the final output (just VCF, index and json).
 Requires `--repeats` and `--multistr` to be specified.

-### `--variants`

-List of variants genotyped by EH.

-Only required with `--augment`, plans to calculate on fly.

-### `--multistr`

-A list of STRs that have more than one STR at the locus.

-Only required with `--augment`, plans to calculate on fly.

 ## Resource options